splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 Skyler enables the web application service
 ==============================================

-With his schedules configured and added to his incident policy, Skyler then enables the incident policy so that alerts begin flowing and triggering incidents that notify the responders in his newly-configured schedules.
+With the schedules configured and added to the incident policy, Skyler then enables the incident policy so that alerts begin flowing and triggering incidents that notify the responders in the newly-configured schedules.

 Summary